Register to get access to free programming courses with interactive exercises

 </div>

 In an attempt to highlight the benefits themselves, the semantics of the headline broke down.
-Now it’s not clear which headline refers to what.
-The`<h3>` header follows the <h1> header, which means skipping an entire section between them with a second level header.
-The benefits themselves no longer affect the header “Benefits of working with us,” as they have headers with more weight.
+Now it is not clear which headline refers to what.
+The`<h3>` header follows the <h1>

 <div class="container">